Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-accounts/README.md

 ## Warning

-The accounts module implements `ApplyBlobTxHooks` which must be wired into your state transition function!
-Be sure that your `Runtime` implementation for `ApplyBlobTxHooks` delegates to the `sov-accounts.`
+The accounts module implements `TxHooks` which must be wired into your state transition function!
+Be sure that your `Runtime` implementation for `TxHooks` delegates to the `sov-accounts.`

 ### The `sov-accounts` module offers the following functionality: